HomeTranscriptionsResourcesHitchcockianaAbout the BookNewsZoomcasts

 For more information on Hitchcock’s geological survey of Vermont, please see pages 286-7 of my Hitchcock biography, All the Light Here Comes from Above: The Life and Legacy of Edward Hitchcock (Unquomonk Press, 2021).

-I also invite you to read my article, “Against the Odds: Edward Hitchcock and the Vermont Geological Survey,” scheduled to appear in the Summer/Fall 2023 issue of the journal Vermont History, pp. 103-9.
+I also invite you to read my article, “Against the Odds: Edward Hitchcock and the Vermont Geological Survey,” in the Summer/Fall 2023 issue of the journal Vermont History, pp. 103-9.

 December 30, 2022